-- 4. Approval of the Doctoral Dissertation proposal.
+- 1. All necessary coursework; - 2.
+Second Year Project (or approved Master's thesis for those who entered the program with a Master's degree in psychology and received approval for the thesis); - 3.
+Comprehensive Examination; - 4.
+Approval of the Doctoral Dissertation proposal.
 Students who have not received final approval for their Dissertation proposal from their Dissertation Committee by September 1 in the fourth year will not be permitted to apply for Internship; and - 5.
 Checklist for Letter of Readiness by October 1 in the fourth year.

-Students are expected to participate in the Association of Psychology Postdoctoral and Internship Center's (APPIC) match program and to apply to a minimum of 15 APPIC/APA-accredited internship sites.
+Students are expected to participate in the Association of Psychology Postdoctoral and Internship Center's (APPIC) match program and to apply to a minimum of 15

+APPIC/APA-accredited internship sites.
 Students must be fully prepared for all aspects of obtaining an internship (e.g., scheduling interviews appropriately, relocating for the internship year, paying for applications and interview travel).
 The Summary of Internship Application Process and Associated Costs (See WPU Practicum Handbook) details important information about application and travel fees associated with the internship application process as well as program guidelines for preparing the doctoral internship application, essays, list of internship sites, and related materials.